Laatre

-Laatre is a small borough (alevik) in Valga County in southern Estonia, located about 16 km northeast of the town of Estonia.
+Laatre is a small borough (alevik) in Valga County in southern Estonia, located about 16 km northeast of the town of Valga.
 Between 1992 and 2017, until the 2017 administrative reform of Estonian local governments, Laatre was the administrative center of Tõlliste Parish.
 It is now part of Valga Parish.
-Laatre has a population of 238 (as of 2011) and an area of 2.024 km².
+Laatre has a population of 238 (as of 2011) and an area of 2.024 km2.

 Laatre Manor (Välek, later Fölck) was first mentioned in 1555.
-The name "Laatre" is derived from one of the owners of the manor the Platers.
+The name Laatre is derived from one of the owners of the manor, the Platers.